NunoSilva04/Malenia-BossFight/README.md

 cmake --workflow --list-presets
 ```

-And then after choosing the preset for your Operating System, (in this example windows in debug version), run the command:
+Then choose the preset for your Operating System, (in this example, windows in debug version), and run the command:
 ```cmd
 cmake --workflow windows-debug
 ```